Coverage for apio / commands / apio_devices.py: 46%

 159# -- Text in the rich-text format of the python rich library.

-161The command 'apio devices serial' displays the serial devices currently \
+161The command 'apio devices scan-serial' scans and displays the serial devices\

 163connectivity issues.